Najim Abdullah al-Jubouri

-Najim Abdullah al-Jubouri is an Iraqi Major General and governor.
-Al-Jubouri commanded Iraqi Army forces attempting to oust the forces of the Islamic State of Iraq and the Levant from the Nineveh Governorate during the Battle of Mosul (2016–2017).
-As of 2020 he is serving as the governor of the Province of Nineveh.
+Najim Abdullah al-Jubouri (نجيم عبدالله الجبوري; born 28 October 1956) is an Iraqi military officer and politician who served as the Governor of the Nineveh Province from 2019 to 2023.
+Jubouri rose to prominence during the War in Iraq (2013–2017), when he commanded the Iraqi Ground Forces in the Battle of Mosul.

-Biography
+Early life and career

 Jubouri was born on 28 October 1956 in Qayyarah, south of Mosul.
 He received his primary education in Samarra and Kut.
 He joined the military college in 1976 and graduated from the rank as first lieutenant later in 1979.
 He participated in Iran–Iraq War and the 1991 Gulf War.
 He continued to serve in the military until the US invasion of Iraq and subsequent fall of the Hussein regime in 2003.

-Najim Abdullah al-Jubouri is a veteran of the Ba'athist Iraqi Army and post-invasion Iraqi Army.
+Jubouri had been a member of the air defense forces and held the rank of brigadier general.

+Post-Ba'athist Iraq

+After the Ba'athist Iraqi Army, Jubouri initially served as the police commander in Tal Afar and worked with the U.S. 3rd Armored Cavalry Regiment when it was commanded by Colonel H. R. McMaster.
 Jubouri was mayor of the city of Tal Afar from June 2005 to 2008, and assisted coalition forces in counter-insurgency operations.
-After that, he moved to the United States in 2008 but returned to Iraq later in 2015 after living in Virginia for eight years.
-In 2009, he was a researcher at the National Defense University in Washington DC after having graduated that same year.
+His tenure there and cooperation with the U.S. has been described as one of the first clear victories over al-Qaeda in Iraq.
+He moved to the United States in 2008, having claimed asylum according to his account because he and his family were targeted by al-Qaeda, but returned to Iraq later in 2015 after living in Virginia for eight years.
+In 2009, he was a researcher at the National Defense University in Washington, D.C., after having graduated that same year.
+During his time in Washington he had worked with the Near East and Southeast Asia Center for Strategic Studies at the National Defense University, on the recommendation of H. R. McMaster.